Invariance of $\phi^4$ measure under nonlinear wave and Schr\"odinger equations on the plane: Global invariance of NLW

-We then perform the same manipulations as in Lemma~\ref{thm:local invariance low}, only replacing the Fourier cutoff $N$ by the period length $L$ and keeping track of the weights.
-Thanks to the bounded domain, we can always re-introduce $\rho$ such as in
+We then perform the same manipulations as in Lemma~\ref{thm:local invariance duhamel}, only replacing the Fourier cutoff $N$ by the period length $L$ and multiplying everything by $\I_{B(0,R+T-s)}$.
+Thanks to Lemma~\ref{thm:characteristic function} and the bounded support, we can measure $\wick{w^{i}_{L}}$ in a weighted norm, such as in

-where $\chi'$ is a smooth cutoff of some larger domain.
-We also define the stochastic term